Visit the tabs below for more detailed information.

 Ballots from the Ballot Preparation Room are delivered to the Ballot Counting Room by a ballot security team.
 All activities in this room can be witnessed by the public through a viewing window that opens to a public space.
 For security, the Ballot Counting Room is card keyed and has cameras on it 24 hours a day, 7 days a week.
 In addition, every election worker in this room must wear a red vest, an identification badge, and a party affiliation button.

 In this room, election judges receive ballot transfer cases and log them into the Elections Division’s Ballot Tracking System.
-Then, an election judge processes the ballots through high speed ballot scanners.
+A unique number will be imprinted onto every ballot card to determine the number of ballots in each batch, then an election judge processes the ballots through high speed ballot scanners.
 The scanners read the marks on the ballots indicating a voter’s choice for candidates and issues.
 The scanners do not tabulate the results at this time, they simply read the scans and pass the results to a tabulation computer.
 Ballots that are successfully scanned are sealed in a ballot transfer case and logged into the Elections Division’s Ballot Tracking System and then they are sent to the Ballot Storage Room and they will be stored for 25 months and then destroyed.

 In the rare instance that a scanner cannot read a ballot, a bipartisan ballot resolution team examines the ballot and sends the appropriate ballots to the Ballot Duplication Team to be duplicated.
 A bipartisan duplication team then examines the damaged ballot to determine the voter’s intent and then correctly makes a duplicate by marking a blank ballot.
 The duplication teams keep a journal with important information about each ballot that is duplicated.
 All original and duplicated ballots are numbered with the same number so that they can be identified at a later time if necessary.
 The duplicated ballots are returned to the Ballot Counting Room to be counted.
 The damaged ballots are sealed in a ballot transfer case and sent to the Ballot Storage Room where they will be stored for 25 months and then destroyed.